-In 1925, Tahbilk was purchased from the Bear family by my grandfather Reginald Purbrick.
+In 1925, Tahbilk was purchased from the Bear family by my great-grandfather Reginald Purbrick.

-My own direct involvement commenced in 1955 then my son Alister, after graduating as an oenologist from Roseworthy College, took on the role as head winemaker and Chief Executive Officer in 1979, a role he continues to this day.
-The legacy then continued with fifth generation Hayley – Alister’s daughter – joining Tahbilk in 2009.
+My father John started his direct involvement in 1955; and then my own commenced in 1979 when, after graduating as an oenologist from Roseworthy College, I took on the role as head winemaker and Chief Executive Officer.
+The legacy continued, and continues, with fifth generation Hayley – my daughter – joining Tahbilk in 2009.

-To celebrate this legacy the winemaking team, headed by Alister, were given the challenge of bringing together five distinctive Estate red and white varietals to echo the five generations of Purbrick family involvement.
+To celebrate this legacy the winemaking team were given the challenge of bringing together five distinctive Estate red and white varietals to echo the five generations of Purbrick family involvement.

 I commend our winemaker's latest 'Five Generations' White to you.